Draining Your Expansion Tank

 How to drain you expansion tank

-I would like to start out by saying you should not have to drain your expansion tank if properly installed.
+I would like to start by saying you should not have to drain your expansion tank if properly installed.
 For proper installation see the link.
-The easy way to tell if the tank needs drained is watch the pressure when the boiler is running.
-The pressure should not change much from a cool start to a hot shut down.
+The easiest way to determine if the tank needs draining is to monitor the pressure while the boiler is running.
+The pressure should not change much from a cool start to a hot shutdown.
 The pressure should not change more than 5 psi.
-When draining the tank you must always completely drain the tank of water to get the proper air charge
+When draining the tank, you must always completely drain the tank of water to get the proper air charge

 How to drain the tank.